h c s

 • EXCLUSIVE $300 TRIP ASSURANCE: In the event that items are stolen from this travel security belt.

-• Constructed from ultra-lightweight, water-resistant 210D Ripstop Nylon.
-Breathable, moisture-wicking backing.
-Adjustable; fits waists up to 40 inches.
+• Constructed from ultra-lightweight, water-resistant 210D Ripstop Nylon, it has a breathable, moisture-wicking backing and is adjustable, fitting waists up to 40 inches.

 • Two zippered security compartments.
 Carabiner clip secures keys